 Actually, sole proprietors aren’t required to purchase workers’ comp in the first place.
 If you’d like to elect coverage for yourself, though, you can fill out a D-45 form.
 (Keep in mind that workers’ comp is not a good replacement for standard health and life insurance products.)

 Did you find what you need?
 Great.
-If you’re ready for an instant estimate, you can use our workers' comp calculator and get an online quote from Huckleberry in about five minutes.
+If you’re ready for an instant estimate, you can use our workers' comp calculator and get a business insurance quote online from Huckleberry in about five minutes.
 Everything is online.
 Everything is easy.